My recovery journey

 We encourage you to use worksheets - they are not an end in themselves but they do...

-Here are examples of two commonly used tools: the drinking and drug use diary and the decision matrix...
+There are examples of two commonly used tools in this task: the drink and drug diary and decision matrix worksheets.

 Example of a drink and drug use diary

-The aim of this worksheet is to i) identify what drink or drugs you are taking ii) to see if there is a pattern that might suggest ways to change.
+The aim of this worksheet is to i) identify what drink or drugs you are taking ii) to see the pattern that you need to change.
 Fill out a diary for the previous week.

-Reflect on the different substances being used and where they are used - is there some indication as to the triggers for drinking or drug taking.
+1. Reflect on the different substances being used and where they are used - does this give you an idea of your triggers for drinking or drug taking?

 Example of a decision matrix worksheet

-The aim of this worksheet is to increase or consolidate motivation for change.
-It is a useful tool for people who are still pre-contemplators but can also be useful if someone is making changes but gets stuck and needs to be reminded of why they want to change.
-The idea is to draw attention to the discrepancy between dislikes and what the FP gets out of drinking or drug taking.
-The practitioner needs to be sure to highlight the discrepancy.
+The aim of this worksheet is to increase motivation for change.
+It is a useful tool for people who have not yet decided to change; it can also be useful if you have started to make changes and got stuck.
+You might need to be reminded of why you want to change.
+The idea is to draw attention to the fact that sometimes you like and dislike the same thing or activity.

-What do you make of what you have written.
+3. What do you make of what you have written?

-Look at the balance in favour of stopping drinking or taking drugs.
-It is a good idea to test out abstinence in the first instance but the matrix can equally be applied to moderation.
+4. Look at the balance in favour of stopping drinking or taking drugs.
+It is a good idea to test out abstinence in the first instance but the matrix can equally be applied to cutting down.

-“What is going to be better from stopping or cutting down your drinking/drug taking?”
+“What is going to be better if you stop or cut down your drinking/drug taking?”

 "Who in the network can help you to stay off drink/drugs?"